 The Taylor Rule is the best-known formula that prescribes how policymakers should adjust short-term interest rates in response to economic variables (Policy Rules and How Policymakers Use Them, 2018).
 The Taylor Rule uses deviations from inflation targets and potential economic output to prescribe the target Federal Funds Effective Rate.
 The most significant difference between the Taylor Rule and the modified Taylor Rule is the existence of the Auto Regression term for the previous periods.
 The Federal Funds Effective Rate (t-1) from the last period, when coupled with the þ coefficient of 0.85, significantly improves the Modified Taylor rule's predictive power.

-As can be observed from the graph below the Modified Taylor Rule (ffef_tr2) as a model has more predictive power than the Original Taylor Rule (ffef_tr1).
-This finding aligns with the conclusions presented by Kliensen in his 2019 paper (Kliesen, Is the Fed Following a “Modernized” Version of the Taylor Rule?
+As can be observed from Figure 13 the Modified Taylor Rule (ffef_tr2) as a model has more predictive power than the Original Taylor Rule (ffef_tr1).
+This finding aligns with the conclusions presented by Kliensen (2019b) (Kliesen, Is the Fed Following a “Modernized” Version of the Taylor Rule?
 Part 2, 2019).